Ahmed-Arafat10/Programming2-Labs-CIC/Lab #6.md

 ### `Problem #1` :
+- Create a class called `BankSystem.BankAcc` in a package called `BankSystem`,
+- With properties `name`-`age`-`email`-`password`-`balance`
-Create a class called `BankSystem.BankAcc` in a package called `BankSystem`, with properties [name-age-email-password-balance], where each of [name-age] are accessible everywhere while [email] is only accessible inside that package, while [password-balance] are accessible only inside that class, then create an initialization method that is called automatically when an object is created from that class that initialize both [name-age-balance] with any value from the user (take an input from him) and then in this initialization method call a setter method that set the value of [email] attribute, this method checks if the email contains `@` & `.` characters then if the email does not contain one of them it still takes input from the user till the email contains both of them ,then create another setter method that set the [password] attribute,
+- Each of `name`-`age` are accessible everywhere while `email` is only accessible inside that package,
+- While `password`-`balance` are accessible only inside that class
+- Then create an initialization method that is called automatically when an object is created from that class that initialize both `name`-`age`-`balance` with any value from the user (take an input from him)
+- Then in this initialization method call a `setter()` method that set the value of `email` attribute, this method checks if the email contains `@` & `.` characters then if the email does not contain one of them it still takes input from the user till the email contains both of them
+- Then create another setter method that set the `password` attribute,
+- This method takes the password from the user and then store it encrypted (using `Caesar` cipher)
+- All of the above methods are called inside the constructor (Remember)
-- this method takes the password form the user and then store it encrypted (using `Caesar` cipher) then create two getter methods that just print value of email and encrypted password finally create a LogIn(email,password) method that takes an email & password from the user then check if they are matched with values in that object or not if yes then print text "welcome back" + Name of that user finally print the number of created Accounts from that class
+- Then inside that class, create 2 `getter()` methods that just print value of `email` and` encrypted password`
+- Finally, create a `LogIn(email,password)` method that takes an `email` & `password` from the user then check if they are matched with values in that object or not
+- If yes then print text `"welcome back" + Name` of that user Otherwise print `"Not Authorized, Please Try Again"`
+- Finally print the number of created Accounts from that class (Hint: use static attribute to count number of created objects)

+### Solution
 - `BackAcc.java` file
 ````java
 package BankSystem;